 Here are a few tips to help you get started:

 - Provide lots of padding.
-Ensuring that your dog's bed has plenty of soft padding will provide much-needed support for his bones and joints.
+Ensuring that your dog's bed has plenty of padding that will provide much-needed support for their bones and joints.
 If your dog is arthritic or has special needs, an orthopaedic bed reduces the pressure on your dog's joints and provides added comfort and warmth.
 Making your dog's bed more comfortable will go a long way in helping to prevent and manage arthritis pain.